MdRaihanSobhan/CSE-108--CPP--Object-Oriented-Programming-Sessional/README.md

 - Week-6,7 | Practice Session 2
   - [Namespace, Inheritance and Static class members](/Week%2006%2007%20|%20Namespace,%20Inheritance%20and%20Static%20class%20members/)
 - Week-8-to-14 | [The Second Part of the course | OOP using Java](https://github.com/MdRaihanSobhan/CSE-108-Java---Object-Oriented-Programming-Sessional)

+## Disclaimer

+This repository is an archive of the author's solutions to course assignments.
+These solutions are provided as-is and are not guaranteed to be error-free or comprehensive.
+The author accepts no responsibility for any issues or damage resulting from the use of these solutions.
+They are intended for reference only, and copying them for academic purposes is strongly discouraged.
+The author is not liable for any consequences arising from academic dishonesty.